mozilla/testpilot/docs/development/deployment.md

 Include Softvision and the issue link in the email notification.

-Follow the steps in the ["Test Pilot Deployment Verification Test Plan" doc](DEPLOYMENT-VERIFICATION.md) to verify that the site works as expected.
-Along with testing any major features in the release.

 ## Report Issues & Status ##

 Any issues should be reported in the deployment bug.